-Last year in Austin, a couple peer groups met before the National Home Performance Conference.
-I had the liberty of sitting in these meetings and facilitating the discussions.
-Wow!
-The Austin BBQ joints had nothing on the secret sauce that was being shared in those discussions.
-As one participant said one the peer group meeting, “This is by far the most productive day I’ve had at a conference, meeting, or training in my professional career.”
-And that was on their first day together.
+As one participant said at a first meeting of a new peer group meeting that I facilitated, “This is by far the most productive day I’ve had at a conference, meeting, or training in my professional career.”
+And that was on their first day together!

-If you want to come hear about how to pull these together, there is a session at the HPC conference in Nashville on Monday 20, at 10:30am.
+If you want to come hear about how to pull these together, there is a session “Energize Your Business with Peer Groups” at the HPC conference in Philadelphia on Wednesday, April 25, at 10:30am.
 Come check it out.
 And while you’re sitting in sessions, wandering the trade show floor, or grabbing a beer, look to some of the contractors not just for a one-off conversation, but as potential group members.
 Find one, then find a couple more, that you can work with and growth with.
 The conference is a great place for this, because it gives you a chance to connect with contractors from far outside your area.
 If you’re having difficulty finding companies like yours, speak up.
-Ask vendors, ask staff at Efficiency First or HPC, ask presenters, ask me.
+Ask vendors, ask staff at Efficiency First or HPC, ask presenters, or ask me.

 There’s no need to wait to start making your business work.